 Fashioning the Future: NYC’s Garment District

-MAS launches a campaign to protect the Garment District, one of our city’s last industrial and entrepreneurial hubs, from a Bloomberg administration proposal to rezone the neighborhood.
+MAS launches a campaign to protect the Garment District, one of Manhattan’s last industrial hubs, from a Bloomberg administration proposal to rezone the neighborhood.
 This advocacy led to the release of a report highlighting the continued importance of the district and presenting case studies, new data, historical records, and policy recommendations to create a vision forward for the neighborhood.

 Jane’s Walk NYC

-On May 7 and 8, MAS organized the first annual Jane’s Walk NYC, a weekend of free citizen-led “walking conversations” honoring activist Jane Jacobs.
+On May 7 and 8, MAS organizes the first annual Jane’s Walk NYC, a weekend of free citizen-led “walking conversations” honoring activist Jane Jacobs.
 Today, the New York festival is the largest Jane’s Walk in the world, bringing thousands of New Yorkers onto the streets for more than 200+ walks around the five boroughs.
-The 2018 festival will be held May 4-6.

 Greening New York City’s Historic Buildings